strangarnenad/Smoosic/README.md

 4. [SmoSchema](https://github.com/Smoosic/SmoSchema) contains the definition of the Serializable Music Objects that Smoosic uses to persist files.
 5. [Demos](https://github.com/Smoosic/Demos) It contains test and demo applications.
 If you want to use Smoosic as a library in your own applications, you can use this as a model.
+6. [SmoScores](https://github.com/Smoosic/SmoScores)  The repository for music written in SMO, or for the SMO application.
+Contributions and fixes to the default library are welcome.

 ## I'd like to help
 I'd appreciate it!
 Even if you are not a programmer, if you are interested in music and this project, you can contribute.